VanzJTutorials/MikroTik-Login-Script-to-Auto-Add-Validity-Scheduler/README.md

 # MikroTik Login Script to Auto Add Validity Scheduler

 ## Description
-This script will help you automatically remove expired user based on you validity time duration.
+This script will help you automatically remove expired user based on the set validity time duration.

 ## Instructions
 1) Download the script file.